spinnaker/spinnaker.github.io/guides/user/canary/judge/index.md

   set of tags or annotations that identify which deployment the data was collected from (canary or baseline).

+  This phase is performed by Kayenta, not by the judge.
+Besides the default judge, it is possible to plug in a custom judge, and metric collection is not the responsibility of the judge.
+The judge merely receives timeseries from Kayenta and analyzes those.

 * Judgment

   In this phase Spinnaker compares those metrics and renders a decision to pass